catalyst/moodle-tool_objectfs/README.md

 It is possible to install the Azure CLI locally to administer the storage account.
 [The Azure CLI can be obtained here.](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-- Visit the [Online Azure Portal](https://portal.azure.com) or use the Azure CLI to obtain the storage account keys.
-These keys are used to setup the container, configure an access policy and acquire a Shared Access Signature.
+Visit the [Online Azure Portal](https://portal.azure.com) or use the Azure CLI to obtain the storage account keys.
+These keys are used to setup the container, configure an access policy and acquire a [Shared Access Signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1) that has Read and Write capabilities on the container.

+It will be assumed at this point that a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) and [blob storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction) exists.

+- Obtain the account keys.
 ```
 az login